54 Worked Examples: Internal Flows

 Now the Reynolds number can be calculated, i.e.,

-This value of Reynolds number is larger than 2,000.
+This value of the Reynolds number is greater than 2,000.
 Hence, the flow is turbulent.
 For a turbulent flow, the pressure loss can be determined using the equation

 and inserting the values give

-(a) In this case we are dealing with a duct that has a square cross-section, so we first need to find the hydraulic diameter , which is
+(a) We are dealing with a duct that has a square cross-section, so we first need to find the hydraulic diameter , which is

-We are given a hint to consult the Moody chart so the flow through the pipe is likely going to be turbulent.
+We are given a hint to consult the Moody chart, so the flow through the pipe will likely be turbulent.
 The equation for the pressure loss through a pipe is

-where is the friction factor, still to be determined, which depends on the Reynolds number and pipe roughness and its value will come from the Moody chart.
+where is the friction factor, which is still to be determined.
+Its value depends on the Reynolds number and pipe roughness found in the Moody chart.

-To use the Moody chart we need the corresponding Reynolds number, which in this case is
+To use the Moody chart, we need the corresponding Reynolds number, which is

-where we find the density and viscosity of air are at ISA conditions.
+where we find the density and viscosity of air at ISA conditions.

-Because in this case then the flow through the duct is going to be in the fully turbulent regime.
+Because , the flow through the duct will be fully turbulent.
 We also need the relative pipe roughness, which is

 (b) The power required to move the air through this part of the duct and overcome this pressure drop is